Skip to Main Content

 We tried it: Here’s what our experts say

 I was initially skeptical about this card, but the earning rates along with the exceptional value of the rewards program are definitely worth a spot in my card portfolio.
 I like that this program takes a different approach to the rewards space, offering useful promotions and other out-of-the-box ways to earn points.
 This card comes out in full force on the first of the month when earning rates are doubled (except for rent payments).
 I’ll often save planned expenses for that day to boost my earnings.
-The ability to pay rent fee-free is a unique and helpful feature for a lot of people.
+And the ability to pay rent fee-free is a unique and helpful feature for a lot of people.

 — Ryan Flanigan, Writer, Credit Cards